steventan0110/ObjectDetectionRL/README.md

 # ObjectDetectionRL
 This repo contains the final project for our Reinforcement Learning course.
-The project contains object detection framework using a deep reinforcement learning agent.
+The project contains an object detection framework using deep reinforcement learning agents.
 The core model is a DQN whose actions transform a bounding box until it tightly bounds the desired object.
 The code is inspired by this [work](https://github.com/rayansamy/Active-Object-Localization-Deep-Reinforcement-Learning).